AskDocDoc

 how to stop diarrhea in adults fast

-what is the best medicine for loose motion
+What is the best medicine for loose motions that last 3 days?

 where is constipation pain felt